Positive unlabeled learning with tensor networks: Related work

 The two-step approaches first identify reliable negative samples and then use (semi-)supervised techniques to train a classifier.
 To perform the first step, we implicitly assume that close samples are labeled similarly.
 We then identify negative samples as unlabeled samples far from any labeled positive sample.
-We can perform this identification based on a non-traditional classifier or a particular distance metric, e.g., cosine distance, and term frequency-inverse document frequency.
-Different distance measures apply to different data types and are, therefore, domain-restricted.
+We perform this identification based on a non-traditional classifier or a particular distance metric, e.g., cosine distance and term frequency-inverse document frequency.
+Different distance measures apply to different data types and are domain-restricted.
 Most applications have focused on text~\cite{yu2002pebl,xiao2011similarity,zhou2009learning}, and only few on categorical data~\cite{ienco2016positive} or even mixed (categorical and numeric) data~\cite{basile2019ensembles}.
-As we discuss in \sref{sec:model-summary} our approach can be viewed as a two-stage approach.
+As discussed in \sref{sec:model-summary}, our approach has some features of a two-stage approach.

 Biased learning techniques treat the unlabeled data as negative and assume that the negative labels have a large amount of noise, i.e., many negative labeled samples are positive~\cite{bekker2020learning}.
 We learn from such datasets using traditional binary classification methods but with a higher weight on positive samples.
 Example approaches in this class are weighted SVM-based methods~\cite{elkan2008learning,xiao2011similarity} and probabilistic Latent Semantic Analysis based methods~\cite{zhou2009learning}.
 Several methods, e.g., \cite{xiao2011similarity}, use a higher weight for positive samples in combination with identifying reliable negative samples (a two-stage technique).
-Also, our approach uses a higher weight for labeled positive samples incorporating some biased learning techniques (see \sref{sec:model-loss}).
+The presented approach also uses a higher weight for labeled positive samples incorporating some biased learning techniques (see \sref{sec:model-loss}).

 The third, class prior techniques, incorporate knowledge about the labeling mechanism.
-We can do this by adjusting a non-traditional classifier by the label frequency (postprocessing)~\cite{elkan2008learning}, weighting the data (by the label frequency), and then training the classifier~\cite{elkan2001foundations}, or changing the learning algorithm to include the label frequency~\cite{gan2017bayesian}.
-Incorporating the class prior into the learning objective of our approach is possible, but is left for future research.
+We do this by adjusting a non-traditional classifier by the label frequency (postprocessing)~\cite{elkan2008learning}, weighting the data (by the label frequency), and then training the classifier~\cite{elkan2001foundations}, or changing the learning algorithm to include the label frequency~\cite{gan2017bayesian}.
+It is possible to incorporate the class prior into the learning objective of the tensor network model.
+However, this remains an open problem for future research.